 “I remember wanting to die, more than anything else.
 And I remember the light…

 it was so bright.
 Brighter then anything I’ve ever seen.
 And then I was here.”

 “Your world is so different than mine.
 You have only this

-of course.
+and politicians, of course.
 But we had it all.
-We had our own feelings, and we had our own
+We had our own feelings,

 Is she going to start

 “For you, every moment from birth is planned.
 You know your